A concurrent global-local numerical method for multiscale parabolic equations: H-convergence for parabolic equations

 \section{H-convergence for parabolic equations}

-Before studying the convergence of the method, we study the imolication of the mixing of the coefficients as we have done for the elliptic problem in~\cite[\S~2]{huang_concurrent_2018}.
-Without abusing of the notations, we study the problem with time-dependent coefficient.
-If $a^\varepsilon(x,t)\in \mathcal{M}(\lambda,\Lambda;D_T)$, where $D_T=D\times[0,T]$ and
+Before analyzing the convergence of the method, we firstly examine the homogenization of the mixing of coefficients, following the elliptic case in~\cite[\S~2]{huang_concurrent_2018}.
+Under H-convergence, a time-independent coefficient yields the same effective limit as in the elliptic problem, which suffices for our purposes.
+Here, we slightly extend the setting and study the case of time-dependent coefficients.
+We keep the notation unchanged, as this does not constitute an abuse of notation and should not cause confusion.
+Specifically, if $a^\varepsilon(x,t)\in \mathcal{M}(\lambda,\Lambda;D_T)$, where $D_T=D\times[0,T]$ and

 then by H-convergence theory, there exists a subsequence of the sequence $a^\varepsilon(x,t)$ that H-converge \cite{zhikovGconvergenceParabolicOperators1981,dallaglioCorrectorResultConverging1997} to certain $A(x,t)\in\mathcal{M}(\lambda,\Lambda;D_T)$.
 In continuous sense, let the hybrid coefficient $b^\varepsilon(x,t)=\rho(x,t) a^\varepsilon(x,t)+(1-\rho(x,t))A(x,t)$ for some cut-off function $\rho(x,t):\Omega\times[0,T]\to[0,1]$.
 Similarly, $b^\varepsilon(x,t)\in \mathcal{M}(\lambda,\Lambda;D_T)$ and there exists a subsequence of $b^\varepsilon$ that H-converge to certain $B(x,t)\in\mathcal{M}(\lambda,\Lambda;D_T)$.